laohemahfuz/mahfuz-duet/README.md

 - 👀 I’m interested in software development using various programming language and framework.
 - 🌱 I’m currently learning machine learning artificial inteligence and others many algorithm which  help to build smart software or technology.
 - 💞️ I’m looking to collaborate on building any kinds of website, integrating machine learnig artificial inteligence.
-- 📫 How to reach me by email(mahfuz.duetcse@gmail.com)
+- 📫 Contact with me by email (mahfuz.duetcse@gmail.com)

 <!---